CharlieChenEC/sonic-utilities/doc/Command-Reference.md

    ```
    admin@sonic:~$ show aaa
    AAA authentication login local (default)
-   AAA authentication failthrough True (default)
+   AAA authentication failthrough False (default)
-   AAA authentication fallback True (default)
    ```

 #### AAA config commands

 This sub-section explains all the possible CLI based configuration options for the AAA module.
-The list of commands/sub-commands possible for aaa is given below.
+The list of commands/sub-commands possible for AAA is given below.

+Commands:

-  Command: aaa authentication
+- aaa authentication sub-commands:
-    sub-commands:
   - aaa authentication failthrough
   - aaa authentication fallback
   - aaa authentication login

 **aaa authentication failthrough**

 This command is used to either enable or disable the failthrough option.
-This command is useful when user has configured more than one tacacs+ server and when user has enabled tacacs+ authentication.
-When authentication request to the first server fails, this configuration allows to continue the request to the next server.
-When this configuration is enabled, authentication process continues through all servers configured.
-When this is disabled and if the authentication request fails on first server, authentication process will stop and the login will be disallowed.
+This command is useful when a user has configured more than one tacacs+ server and when tacacs+ authentication is enabled.
+When an authentication request to the first server fails, this configuration allows it to continue the request to the next server.
+When this configuration is enabled, the authentication process continues through all servers configured.
+When disabled and if the authentication request fails on first server, the authentication process will stop and the login will be disallowed.

 - Usage:
   ```